robsimmons/-batsat/README.md

 #### :gear: rule

-Indicates that the conclusion (the "head" of the rule) is defined by its premise.
-If the premise(s) hold(s), the conclusion must also hold, and if the conclusion holds, then the truth of that conclusion must be derivable via some rule for which the premise holds.
+Indicates that the attribute in the conclusion (the "head" of the rule) is defined by this rule (and every other rule that has the attribute at the head).
+If all premises are satisfied, the conclusion must be assigned `true`, and if the conclusion is assigned `true`, then that must be justified derivable via some rule that defines the conclusion, for which the premise holds.

-(It's the second part, the fact that the conclusion must be derivable from some premise that holds, which makes Rule different from Implies, aside from them facing the opposite direction.)
+It's the second part, the fact that the conclusion must be derivable from some premise that holds, which makes `rule()` different from `implies()`.
+They also "point" in opposite directions.

-An array of premises is treated as conjunction: `p.rule(a, [b, c, d])` logically means that `(b /\ c /\ d) -> a` and that, if `a` holds, either `(b /\ c /\ d)` OR the premises of some other rule that has `a` as its conclusion must hold.
+An array of premises is treated as conjunction: `p.rule(a, [b, c, d])` logically means that `(b /\ c /\ d) -> a` and that, if `a` is assigned `true`, either `(b /\ c /\ d)` is satisfied OR the premises of some other rule that has `a` as its conclusion is satisfied.

 | Method | Type                                               |
 | ------ | -------------------------------------------------- |